hosting-io/wp-disable/readme.txt

 = 1.4.4 =
 * Added ability to stop (disable) admin notices from showing
 * removed the stats sub menu item, so everything is now at the top level
-* "local-ga.js" file was created on activation, changed the way this works so it will work now independant of when adding the GA code
+* "local-ga.js" file was created on activation, changed the way this works so it will work now independent of when adding the GA code

 = 1.4.3 =
 More dashboard visual tweaks.